Annie Betancourt: Florida House of Representatives

-In 1994, Incumbent Democratic State Representative Art Simon opted to challenge State Comptroller Gerald A. Lewis in the Democratic primary rather than seek re-election.
+In 1994, Incumbent Democratic State Representative Art Simon opted to challenge State Comptroller Gerald Lewis in the Democratic primary rather than seek re-election.
 Betancourt ran to succeed him in the 116th District, based in Kendall and faced Ed Blanco and John Svadbik in the Democratic primary.
 She won the primary in a landslide, receiving 65 percent of the vote to Svadbik's 18 percent and Bianco's 17 percent.
 In the general election, Betancourt faced Republican nominee Peter Gonzalez, an aide to County Commissioner Miguel Díaz de la Portilla and the Republican nominee.
 She defeated Gonzalez in a landslide, receiving 57 percent of the vote to his 43 percent, becoming the first Cuban-American Democrat in the State House since 1925.

 In 1996, Betancourt ran for re-election, and was challenged by Dulce Cuetara, an aide to State Representative Bruno Barreiro.
 Republicans targeted Betancourt's seat as they sought to win a majority in the State House, but she won re-election in a landslide, receiving 60 percent of the vote to Cuetera's 40 percent.
 She was challenged by police detective Frank Carollo, the brother of Miami Mayor Joe Carollo, in 1998, and won re-election by a wide margin, receiving 65 percent of the vote.

 Betancourt ran for re-election to a fourth term in 2000, and was challenged by former state legislative aide Alina Garcia, the Republican nominee.
 Betancourt emphasized her experience in the legislature, and entered the race as the clear frontrunner ultimately defeating Garcia in a landslide, winning 58 percent of the vote.